TrueLayer/truelayer-php/README.md

 ### DecryptException

-Thrown if the SDK fails to decrypt the value of a cached key.
+Thrown if the client library fails to decrypt the value of a cached key.

 ```php
 \TrueLayer\Exceptions\DecryptException